Early History of the Area

 This house has some unusual features compared with others of the time.
 While others used horsehair to bind and strengthen the plaster, the Proctor family used the hair from their prize herd of purebred cattle.

-We have tried to develop our gardens to look as they would have during an earlier period.
+We have tried to maintain our gardens to look as they would have during an earlier period.
 Enjoy the grounds and take advantage of The Lower Trent Conservation Authority's path to the creek.
 This path extends north through the woods and makes for a great afternoon walk.

 The Proctor Family

 From Josiah Proctor (1757-1850) to the present day, this family has been involved in a wide variety of lifestyles and professions.
 Farming was a more or less common thread until lately, but some were in the military, one was a prospector, another was a doctor, others were merchants and John E. was the owner of a shipping line.
 They were active in local politics and, like many other families, always gravitated back to the area.
 Perhaps you may see some similarities to your family history...

 A Local Ghost Story?

 Around 1900 there were many sightings of a fiery ball in the immediate vicinity of Proctor House.
 The Fire Ball has been written about extensively through the years, but never explained nor disproved conclusively.
 In three of the six common stories it is supposed to be the ghost of John Nix Jr., haunting John E. Proctor's residence as payback for some financial deals.
 In another, it was due to luminous methane phosphorus gas.
 Another legend says that it was caused by the bright lights of rum runners during the Prohibition Era.
 Or was it, as the sixth story goes, just some local children flying a kite with a lamp at night as a prank?
 We'll let you decide which story you want to believe, if any...